-Please keep in mind that car accident statistics take time to calculate and are typically delayed by a year or two.
-Keep checking back here for the latest Washington State car accident statistics and we will update this page as soon as the latest numbers are released.
+Keep in mind that car accident statistics take time to calculate and are typically delayed by a year or two.
+Continue to check back here for the latest Washington State car accident statistics.
+We will keep up to date on the latest numbers released.

 Washington Fatal Car Accident Statistics

-- According to the Washington Traffic Safety Commission (WTSC), the state’s traffic fatality rate has declined each year between 2006 and 2010.
-The rate in 2006 was 1.12 deaths per 1 million vehicle miles traveled, and by 2010 it had declined to .80 deaths per million miles traveled.
+- According to the Washington Traffic Safety Commission (WTSC), the state’s traffic fatality rate has declined each year between 2010 and 2013; exceeding expectations and goals set by the department of transportation.

-- The WTSC says there were 460 deaths from car accidents in Washington State in 2010.
+- The WTSC states that there were 436 deaths from car accidents in Washington State for the year 2013.

-- Between 2006 and 2010, people in the 21-25 age group were the most at risk for being killed in a car accident.
-There were 391 total traffic deaths in this age group during that period.
+- People in the 21-25 age group were the most at risk for being killed in a car accident.
+There were 75 total traffic deaths in this age group in 2013.
+(WTSC)

-- According to the Washington State Department of Transportation (WSDOT), the number of serious injuries from car accidents declined from nearly 3,000 in 2006 to 2,474 in 2010 – a 17 percent decrease.
+- According to the Washington State Department of Transportation (WSDOT), the total number of collisions in Washington State added up to 99,709 for the yeat 2013.

 Washington State Drunk Driving Statistics

-- The rate of impaired driving-related fatalities in Washington has declined every year since 2006, when there were 301 fatalities.
-That number declined to 230 total DUI-related deaths in 2010.
+- The rate of impaired driving-related fatalities in Washington has declined every year since 2009.
+(WSTC)

-- The 16-25 demographic accounted for approximately 26 percent of all distracted driving deaths.
-People more than 70 years old accounted for approximately 14 percent of fatalities from distracted driving.
+- The 16-25 year old demographic accounted for approximately 26% of all distracted driving deaths.
+People more than 70 years old accounted for approximately 14% of fatalities from distracted driving.
+(WTSC)

-- Approximately half (50.5 percent) of all fatalities from driver distraction in Washington State took place on the weekends.
+- Approximately half (50.5%) of all fatalities from driver distraction in Washington State took place on the weekends.
+(WTSC)

 For more Washington State car accident statistics, check out the Washington Traffic Safety Commission website.